Curved-space Dirac description of elastically deformed monolayer graphene is generally incorrect: Introduction

 Monolayer graphene has a band structure which contains two protected massless Dirac cones at the $K$ and $K'$ points.
 When undoped the bands are at half filling, putting the chemical potential at the Dirac points \cite{novoselov2005two,novoselov2005two,Zhang:2005zz}.
 It can be bent beyond the linear regime \cite{lee2008measurement}, and when freely suspended, it naturally ripples~\cite{meyer2007structure,fasolino2007intrinsic}.
 When considering transport in such systems it is imperative to derive a continuum description of such distorted lattices.

 Here we focus on the tight-binding model for graphene.
-For perturbative distortions Fourier space calculations appear to show an effective description of Dirac fields in curved space coupled to a gauge field proportional to the strain of the lattice, originally for carbon nanotubes \cite{sasaki2005local} and later for graphene \cite{dejuan2012spacedepfermi,Zubkov:2013sja,oliva2015generalizing,yang2015dirac,si2016strain,khaidukov2016landau,oliva2017low,wagner2019quantum}\footnote{Work predating the discovery of graphene focused on continuum descriptions of fullerines \cite{gonzalez1992continuum,gonzalez1993electronic}, as well as topological lattice defects \cite{cortijo2007effects,cortijo2007electronic}, neither of which which we are considering here.}.
-It was noted early that the magnetic field scales inversely with the lattice spacing, but this is acceptable as it is suppressed by the perturbative expansion.
-Based on this much work has assumed a curved space Dirac description exists \cite{de2007charge,guinea2008gauge,vozmediano2008gauge,de2013gauge,iorio2015revisiting,arias2015gauge,stegmann2016current,castro2017pseudomagnetic,Golkar:2014paa,Golkar:2014wwa}.
+For perturbative distortions Fourier space calculations appear to show an effective description of Dirac fields in curved space coupled to a gauge field proportional to the strain of the lattice, originally for carbon nanotubes \cite{sasaki2005local} and later for graphene \cite{dejuan2012spacedepfermi,Zubkov:2013sja,oliva2015generalizing,yang2015dirac,si2016strain,khaidukov2016landau,oliva2017low,wagner2019quantum}\footnote{Work predating the discovery of graphene focused on continuum descriptions of fullerines \cite{gonzalez1992continuum,gonzalez1993electronic}, as well as topological lattice defects \cite{cortijo2007effects,cortijo2007electronic}, neither of which which we are considering here.
+For a modern review see \cite{vozmediano:physrev}}.
+It was noted early on that the magnetic field of this ``strain gauge field'' scales inversely with the lattice spacing, $\vec{A} \sim \mathcal{O}(1/a)$.
+This is naively concerning as it appears the magnetic fields induced by strain and curvature would be very large.
+However it is suppressed by the perturbative expansion.
+Based on these analyses much work has assumed a curved space Dirac description exists \cite{de2007charge,guinea2008gauge,vozmediano2008gauge,de2013gauge,iorio2015revisiting,arias2015gauge,stegmann2016current,castro2017pseudomagnetic,Golkar:2014paa,Golkar:2014wwa}.
+Our main result is to show that actually this inverse scaling of the magnetic field with the lattice spacing in fact does obstruct such a continuum Dirac description in curved space.

 Here we derive an effective low energy description from the tight binding model via a real space gradient expansion, where we assume the hopping strengths vary on scales much larger than the lattice spacing.
-We consider both the leading Dirac term and subleading two derivative correction.
-We argue that the previous perturbative Dirac descriptions with a spatially dependent frame are incorrect in that, while a correction to the frame adding curvature exists, it is of the same order as the higher derivative term.
+We consider both the leading Dirac term and the next two derivative correction.
+We argue that the previous perturbative Dirac descriptions are inconsistent in that, while a correction to the frame adding curvature exists, it is of the same order as the higher derivative term due to the magnetic field scaling as $1/a$.
 Hence in the perturbative case the correct gauged Dirac description is one in flat space.
+Worse still, in the non-linear regime we argue that all higher derivative terms are of the same order and so there is no truncation whatsoever.
+In order to consistently keep curvature the hopping strengths must be fine tuned to remove large magnetic fields.
+When this unnatural fine tuning is made, we derive a gauged Dirac description non-linearly in the hopping functions, which lives in a curved space with torsion free spin connection.